THE VERY FIRST SOLO BLIND FLIGHT

 his star indicates the date of the first solo instrument

 flight.
-The starred footnote, barely readable on the original,
+The starred and circled footnote, barely readable on the original,

 of the [nine] flights on 9 May 1932 was the solo flight.